zawatse/MathiasStraws/README.md

 # MathiasStraws

 ## OVERVIEW:
-The intention of this project is to create a bluetooth keyboard emulator that will serve as a gaming device for Mathias, a 14 year old boy and recent quadruple amputee.
+The intention of this project is to create a bluetooth keyboard/gamepad emulator that will serve as a gaming device for Mathias, a 14 year old boy and recent quadruple amputee.
 The project is intended for an ESP32 WROOM microcontroller.

 ## RESOURCES:
 pinouts: